BeryJu/p2/docs/migrating-from-pyazo.md

 * A full-configured p2 install (0.1.16+)
 * Enough free Space to store all of pyazo's Blobs
     * Check with the following command on the Server pyazo is running on
-        * du -sh /usr/share/pyazo/media
+        * `du -sh /usr/share/pyazo/media`
-* An Administrative Account on the pyazo Server
+* Administrative shell access on the pyazo Server
 * An API Key in p2

 Recommended, but not required: